 5. Changing recreational preferences

 The choice of recreational activities is gradually shifting as the Baby Boomer generation heads into retirement.
-A recent study by the Physical Activity Council revealed some interesting findings.
+A 2016 study by the Physical Activity Council revealed some interesting findings.

 While some shifts may be attributable to how strenuous the activity is, others appear to rise or fall depending on the cost to participate.
 These shifts have ramifications for active adult communities with regard to the amenities that they have traditionally provided for their residents.

 Another interesting finding is that physical activity tends to increase based upon one’s income.
-This is probably due to the fact that many sporting activities require money to purchase clothing and gear and pay for the costs of participation, such as gym memberships and greens fees.
+Many sporting activities require money to purchase clothing and gear and pay for the costs of participation, such as gym memberships and greens fees.
 If retirees feel squeezed by inflated health care costs or insufficient savings, they have less money available for physical activities.

 The trend towards retirees spending more time using technology or continuing to work also impacts how much time those retirees spend engaging in physical activities.
 The Physical Activity Council’s report indicates that people who were very active in physical pursuits during their working years are likely to remain so in their later years, but those who engaged in lower levels of activity are likely to see those levels drop as they age.